whackone/docs/src/as3.md

 ### With statement

 The with statement is not implemented since using it with dynamic types such as `XML` clutters the lexical scope.

+### “this” capture

+The `this` object is always captured from the parent activation in nested activations; there is no way to override the `this` object with another value.

+### Available packages

+Available packages depend on the dependencies table of the Jet manifest.
+Jet will not make undepended package definitions part of the program; `as3.lang` and `jet.base` are always part of the program.